HMSConnect/hms-sdk/app/assets/embedded-widget/observation/observation-tabaco-smoking-status-card.md

-# Observation Temperature Card
+# Observation Tabaco Smoking Status Card

 If you are new user, please read [Getting started with HMS Widget](/embedded-widget?widget=get-started)

-URL: `/embedded-widget/observation/temperature-card`
+URL: `/embedded-widget/observation/tabaco-smoking-status-card`

 ## Setup this widget to iframe
-Replace `/embedded-widget/observation/temperature-card` url to your iframe project.
+Replace `/embedded-widget/observation/tabaco-smoking-status-card` url to your iframe project.

 ## Request HTTP GET
 **Query Params**